 \subsubsection{Parallel transport}

-Consider two infinitesimally separated points in spacetime, $P(x^i)$ and $Q(x^i+dx^i)$, and a vector field $A$ which takes the value $A^k$ at $P$ and $A^k+dA^k$ at $Q$.
-Because $dA^k=A^k_{\phantom{k}{,i}}dx^i$ and $A^k_{\phantom{k}{,i}}$ is not a tensor, the difference $dA^k$ is not a vector, which is related to subtracting of two vectors at two points with different coordinate transformation laws.
+Let us consider two infinitesimally separated points in spacetime, $P(x^i)$ and $Q(x^i+dx^i)$, and a vector field $A$ which takes the value $A^k$ at $P$ and $A^k+dA^k$ at $Q$.
+Because $dA^k=A^k_{\phantom{k}{,i}}dx^i$ and $A^k_{\phantom{k}{,i}}$ is not a tensor, the difference $dA^k$ between the vectors $A^k+dA^k$ and $A^k$ is not a vector.
+The differential $dA^k$ is not a vector because it arises from subtracting two vectors which are located at two points with different coordinate transformation laws.
+The transformation law for $dA^k$ follows from (\ref{covdev1}):

 In order to calculate the covariant difference between two vectors at two different points, we must bring these vectors to the same point.
-Instead of subtracting from the vector $A^k+dA^k$ at $Q$ the vector $A^k$ at $P$, we must subtract a vector $A^k+\delta A^k$ at $Q$ that corresponds to $A^k$ at $P$, so the resulting difference (covariant differential) $DA^k=dA^k-\delta A^k$ is a vector.
+Instead of subtracting from the vector $A^k+dA^k$ at $Q$ the vector $A^k$ at $P$, we must subtract a vector $A^k+\delta A^k$ at $Q$ that corresponds to $A^k$ at $P$, thereby that the resulting difference (covariant differential):

+is a vector.
 The vector $A^k+\delta A^k$ is the {\em parallel-transported} or parallel-translated $A^k$ from $P$ to $Q$.
 A parallel-transported linear combination of vectors must be equal to the same linear combination of parallel-transported vectors.
-Therefore $\delta A^k$ is a linear and homogeneous function of $A^k$.
+Therefore, $\delta A^k$ is a linear and homogeneous function of $A^k$.
 It is also on the order of a differential, thus a linear and homogeneous function of $dx^i$.
 The most general form of $\delta A^k$ is

 so